ivankruchkoff/media-tags/trunk/readme.txt

 == Changelog ==

+= 2.1.3 =
+* 2009-08-06: Changes include a addition of new template function 'single_mediatag_title()' for use on the archive.php template or the new mediatag.php template file.
+Thanks to Carlos for the comment regarding this. http://www.codehooligans.com/2009/07/15/media-tags-20-released/comment-page-1/#comment-42956

+Also included are some small changes to cleanup the core media tag search code.
+One change as suggested by Jozik http://www.codehooligans.com/2009/07/15/media-tags-20-released/comment-page-1/#comment-42927 to correct the get_terms argument to search by slug as default.
+To search by name you may use the 'search_by=name' function argument.
+This new 'search_by' parameter is also supported via the shortcodes.

 = 2.1.2 =
-* 2009-07-24: Changes include a bug in the SQL Where parsing to display media tags via the site.
+* 2009-07-24: Changes include a bug in the SQL 'Where' parsing to display media tags via the site.
 The bug prevented non-authenticated users from seeing the items.
 Correct SQL Where parsing.
 Thanks for Francisco Ernesto Teixeira for find this issue and reporting it http://www.codehooligans.com/2009/07/15/media-tags-20-released/#comment-42663

 = 2.1.1 =
 * 2009-07-23: Changes to fix relative paths when WordPress is not installed into the root.
 Thanks to Ilan Y. Cohen for the tip on this bug.